το άνευ κλίσι Ελληνικό: Verbs - Part 2

-On this page we deal first with impersonal verbs and then we examine how the invariable ΤΑΚΕ verb, with no inflexions, handles tense, mood, voice or, indeed, non-finite forms
+On this page I deal first with impersonal verbs and then examine how the invariable ΤΑΚΕ verb, with no inflexions, handles tense, mood, voice and non-finite forms

 Other types of impersonal verb are:

-In ancient Greek the meaning of "there is" and "there are" were expressed by ἔστι(ν) and εἶσι(ν) respectively; these are the same as the 3rd person forms of εἰμί (to be), except that they are not enclitic and are accented on the first syllable.
+In ancient Greek the meaning of "there is" and "there are" were expressed by ἔστι(ν) and εἶσι(ν) respectively; these are the same as the 3rd person forms of εἰμί "to be", except that they are not enclitic and are accented on the first syllable.
 In practice, ἔστι(ν) was often used when a plural noun followed.
-Joseph Peanou, therefore, simply used έστιν to mean "there is", "there are", etc.; e.g.
+I have, therefore, simply used ἔστιν to mean "there is", "there are", etc.; e.g.

 These are given in dictionaries in the 1st person singular forms just like other verbs as, among the ancients, Zeus or other deities could be subjects of such verbs and could speak for themselves.
-The ΤΑΚΕ verbs could, therefore, have been derived in the normal way, though in ΤΑΚΕ they would have been impersonal.
+The ΤΑΚΕ verbs are, therefore, derived in the normal way, though in ΤΑΚΕ they are impersonal.

 Two other examples of such verbs are: